 Substituting Li-Ion in place of the standard AGM battery will cost over $2000 extra per kW and we recommend a minimum of 3 kW.
-(But expected battery life is four times greater.)
-Now brace yourself, you'll also want 2-8 more solar panels to make going lithium worthwhile (i.e. additional $4000+).
+(However, expected battery life is four times greater.)
+Now brace yourself, you'll also want 2-8 more solar panels to make going lithium worthwhile (i.e. up to $4000 additional).

 Li-Ion Weight Difference

-An AGM battery weighs about 80 lbs per kW; Li-Ion batteries weigh about 20 lbs per kW.
-A 3kW SUNLION will weigh about 160 lbs and can be the linking power module of a solar electric power system or the primary unit of any offered inverter-model type.
+An AGM battery weighs about 55 lbs per kW of storage capacity; Li-Ion batteries weigh about 25 lbs per kW.
+A 3kW SUNLION will weigh about 170 lbs and can be the linking power module of a solar electric power system or the primary unit of any offered inverter-model type.

 The SUNLION unit looks similar to any other SUNRNR on the outside, but the inside (lithium ion in place of AGM battery) makes the input/output characteristics quite different:

-- Lithium Ion batteries can charge at a faster rate (50+%) than the 10% of battery capacity an AGM battery is limited to.
+Lithium Ion batteries can charge at a faster rate (50+%) than the 10% of battery capacity to which an AGM battery is limited.
 Each kW of Li-Ion can accept the charge of at least two 140W solar panels.
 That means a minimal 3kW SUNLION can fly over 800W of solar panels and as we always say, the power is in the panels.

-- However, an AGM battery is better than a Li-Ion at providing the hard start-up power for certain loads.
-Having a little of both makes for the perfect system.
+However, an AGM battery is better than a Li-Ion at providing the hard start-up power for certain loads.